Tableau for Beginners: Data Visualisation Made Easy

 Data Visualization with Tableau

-If you have ever come across Tableau Stories online, the ones which you could actually interact with, instead of just viewing, that is made possible by publishing your Workbooks onto the Tableau Server.
+If you have ever encountered Tableau Stories online, the ones you could interact with, instead of just viewing, that is made possible by publishing your Workbooks onto the Tableau Server.

 If you have one set up, then all you need to do, after creating your Stories, is go to Server -> Publish Workbook and enter the Server Name :